waynegramlich/ezcad3/README.md

 * Constraint Propagation.
 This phase propagates dimensional changes around the overall design.
-This process also keeps track of the bounding box around each individual part and sub-assembly.
+This process also keeps track of the bounding box for each individual part and sub-assembly.

 * Manufacture and Assembly.
 This phase generates the required manufacturing files needed for construct the various parts.